 OSBA's rewrite service will coordinate the board policy rewrite project from draft stage, through review, and finally to completion.
 Along the way OSBA staff provides training and consultation, and preparation of recommended changes to the board's current policy manual.

-The complete rewrite process may take 8-10 meetings, most often in 2- to 4-hour meetings, or can be completed in as few as 1 to 2 meetings that may be day long.
-The committee may be made up of board members, administration and other district staff, or just the administration and/or other staff.
+The complete rewrite process may take 8-12 meetings, most often in 2- to 4-hour meetings, or can be completed in as few as 1 to 2 meetings that may be day long.
+The committee may be made up of board members, administration and other staff, or just the administration and/or other staff.
 Meetings are generally held monthly, but may be scheduled to meet the needs of the parties involved, however OSBA recommends holding meetings no more than six weeks apart.
-The board policy rewrite process encourages discussion, consensus building and clarification of policy and related issues, resulting in a complete, up-to-date board policy manual.
+The board policy rewrite process is a good tool to educate staff and board members about policy, encourages consensus building and clarifies policy and related issues, resulting in a complete, up-to-date board policy manual.

 The policy manual is divided into nine sections*: